Hyundai-Kia-Connect/hyundai_kia_connect_api/README.rst

 Introduction
 ============

-This is a Kia UVO and Hyundai Bluelink written in python.
+This is a Kia UVO, Hyundai Bluelink, Genesis Connect(Canada Only) written in python.
 It is primary consumed by home assistant.
 If you are looking for a home assistant Kia / Hyundai implementation please look here: https://github.com/fuatakgun/kia_uvo.
 Much of this base code came from reading bluelinky and contributions to the kia_uvo home assistant project.

 Usage